iwanders/analysis-ithc-iptsd/analysis.md

 I obtained a few pens:

-- [Microsoft Surface Slim Pen 2](https://www.microsoft.com/en-ca/d/surface-slim-pen-2/8tb9xw8rwc14) (SP2) is MPP v2.6, my pen digitizer ID is `0x97d8f7ad`, 4096 pressure levels.
+- [Microsoft Surface Slim Pen 2](https://www.microsoft.com/en-ca/d/surface-slim-pen-2/8tb9xw8rwc14) (SP2) is MPP v2.6, 4096 pressure levels, digitizer ID is `0x97d8f7ad`.
 - [Metapen M1](https://metapen.com/products/m1) (M1) is MPP 1.51, 1024 pressure levels
 - [Metapen M2](https://metapen.com/products/m2) (M2) is MPP 2.0, 4096 pressure levels

 # Breakdown of messages captured from Windows

-First byte seems to denote the frame type, not yet sure how this is parsed on the iptsd side.
+First byte seems to denote the frame type.
 The multiple records on the `0x1a` frame is not a bug in the parser, data actually contains this, and it appears to be unique.

 This pattern, and the sizes of individual packets are identical between Slim Pen2, Metapen M1, Metapen M2.
-Strike that, Slim Pen 2 has `0x6e` as unique frame type.
+Strike that, Slim Pen 2 has `0x6e` as unique frame type, which is sent on the first detection of the pen.

 ```
 0x1a size: 4318 hexdump: 1a 00 00 de 10 00 00 00 00 00 d7 10 00 00 00 ff 00 00 0b 08 00 00 00 00 00 00 00 00 00